 What is Shingles?

 Shingles come from the Herpes Zoster virus.
 This is the same virus that causes chickenpox.
 The virus stays in your body once you’ve had it but becomes dormant.
 If it becomes active again, it can cause new symptoms and problems.
-If you had chickenpox has a child, then you are put at risk for developing shingles later in life.
-It is characterized by being a painful red rash with blisters that can break open and scab over.
+If you had the virus as a child, then you are put at risk for developing shingles later in life.
+It is characterized by a painful red rash with blisters that can break open and scab over.
 The Herpes Zoster virus can be contagious and passed on to people who have not had the virus before.
-This condition can appear almost anywhere on the skin, but when it is around the eyes, it can cause ophthalmic problems.
+This condition can appear almost anywhere on the skin, but when the rash appears around the eyes, it can cause ophthalmic problems.

-If you notice symptoms of shingles around your eyes, then contact Boston Vision today to get treatment started.
+If you notice symptoms of a shingles rash around your eyes, then contact Boston Vision today to get treatment started.

 Symptoms of Shingles